heyitsjearbear/cat-generator/notes.md

 ## Day 3 [12/9/2023]
 - set up routes for front end to receive user login/registration
 - added functionality to make api calls to REST API

+## Day 3 [?]
+- work on front-end interface to handle invalid credentials when logging in
+- add interface for handling mismatched passwords when registering
+- start styling the home page